 Patients with TMJ often experience chronic headaches.
 Frequent headaches can begin to interfere with your quality of life.
 Botox Therapeutic may be able to relieve headaches associated with TMJ.

 When used for TMJ, Botox can reduce the frequency and intensity of headaches associated with the disorder.
-As the Botox relaxes the temporomandibular joint, headaches may become less frequent or disappear.
-Botox limits your ability to engage the jaw in grinding or clenching which are common causes of headaches.
+As Botox relaxes the temporomandibular joint, headaches may become less frequent or disappear.
+Botox limits your ability to engage the jaw in grinding or clenching, common causes of headaches.

-Dr. Engelberg is trained in the treatment of TMJ related headaches through the use of Botox injections.
+Dr. Engelberg has trained in the treatment of TMJ-related headaches through the use of Botox injections.
 With a precise understanding of the intricate jaw muscles and joints, Dr. Engelberg is able to provide most patients with quality and accurate treatment for the relief of TMJ symptoms.